 During the 1970s Kent wrote five books, two of which resulted in the largest ex-gay ministry in the USA.
 Beginning in 1995 Kent began writing again, and the fruit of this can be seen on Amazon.com, other online retailers, and at evpbooks.com.

 Since 1984 he has produced The Bible Study television program.
-Two additional programs have been added in recent years, Why We Are Christians and The Imam and the Pastor.
+Additional programs have been added in recent years, Why We Are Christians, The Imam and the Pastor, and The Rabbi and the Pastor.
+See many of these episodes via our Watch Our TV Shows page.

 In 2000 he developed a publishing company, Earthen Vessel Media, LLC.

-Kent has five children (his son Vernon pastors with him at MAC), eight grandchildren, and two great-grandkids.
+Kent has five children (his son Vernon pastors with him at MAC), eight grandchildren, and three great-grandkids.